Tetsuya3850/CS-Terminology/README.md

 ## Networking

-### IP
-IP, the Internet Protocol's primary focus is to get individual packets from one host to another.

-### TCP
-TCP, the Transmission Control Protocol, is built on top of IP.
-It responds to dropped packets by requesting retransmits.

 ### HTTP
-HTTP, the Hyper Text Transfer Protocol, is build on top of TCP.
+HTTP, the Hyper Text Transfer Protocol, is the application protocol that web browsers and servers use to communicate with each other over the Internet.
+Clients (web browsers) send requests to web servers for web elements such as web pages and images.
+After the request is serviced by a server, the connection between client and server across the Internet is disconnected.
+HTTP is a connectionless text based protocol.

 ### HTTPS
 HTTPS is HTTP with SSL encryption.

+### TCP/IP
+TCP (Transmission Control Protocol) is responsible for routing application protocols to the correct application on the destination computer.
+When the TCP layer receives the application layer protocol data from above, it segments it into manageable 'chunks' and then adds a TCP header to each 'chunk'.
+The information contained in the TCP header includes the port number of the application the data needs to be sent to.
+When the TCP layer receives a packet from the IP (Internet Protocol) layer below it, the TCP layer strips the TCP header data from the packet, does some data reconstruction if necessary, and then sends the data to the correct application using the port number taken from the TCP header.
+Notice that there is no place for an IP address in the TCP header.
+This is because TCP doesn't know anything about IP addresses.
+TCP's job is to get application level data from application to application reliably.
+The task of getting data from computer to computer is the job of IP.
+IP's job is to send and route packets to other computers.
+IP packets are independent entities and may arrive out of order or not at all.
+It is TCP's job to make sure packets arrive and are in the correct order.

+### IP address
+IP (Internet Protocol) address is a network addressable location.
+Each IP address must be unique within its network.
+The addresses are in the form nnn.nnn.nnn.nnn where nnn must be a number from 0 - 255.
+Any Internet-connected computer can be reached through a public IP Address, which consists of 32 bits for IPv4 (they are usually written as four numbers between 0 and 255, separated by dots (e.g., 173.194.121.32) or which consists of 128 bits for IPv6 (they are usually written as eight groups of 4 hexadecimal numbers, separated by colons (e.g., 2027:0da8:8b73:0000:0000:8a2e:0370:1337).
+Computers can handle those addresses easily, but people have a hard time finding out who's running the server or what service the website offers.
+IP addresses are hard to remember and might change over time.
+To solve all those problems we use human-readable addresses called domain names.

 ### DNS
-DNS is the system which translates domain names to numerical IP addresses.
+DNS is a distributed database system which translates human-friendly domain names to numerical IP addresses.
 For example, www.google.com translates to 216.58.218.110.
 DNS is implemented as a distributed directory service.
 Each DNS server stores a database of domain names to IP addresses.
 If it cannot find a domain name being queried in this database, it forwards the request to other DNS servers.
 To improve performance, caching is heavily used.

 ## Object Oriented Programming